AIVICODE/AIVICODE/README.md

 - 👋 Hi, I’m Iván

-- 🔭 I’m currently working on Java, exploring new features and technologies.
+- 🔭 I’m currently working on Python, exploring new features and technologies.

 - 📱  I've keen interest in develop mobile apps.
 So,I'm learning **Flutter**

-- 💬 Ask me about Python, Firebase, Java, MySQL
+- 💬 Ask me about Python, MySQL

 - 📫 How to reach me 👀ivandosa33@gmail.com
 <!--Intro end-->